PsychoInferno/idlegrindia/Idle Grindia Guide.md

 | Skeleton | +1500 max HP, +200 END, +200 WIS, +7.5% CC Resist
 | Light Elf | +10% physical/magical damage, +10% dodge

+# 2. Combat
+Coming soon

-# 2. Forge
+# 3. Forge

-At the Forge, you have three currently implemented submenus: Craft, Enhance and Awaken.
+At the Forge, you have two following options: Craft, and Upgrade.

+Upgrade contains Enhance and Awaken.

 *Enhancing* works in the following manner: each item can be enhanced 20 levels per Awakening level (star lvl):